MartinMirwald/IR_Translator/README.md

 ## License

-[License information will be added]
+[License information will be added, is open source, but don't know yet how that is done best, lol]